xandrw/architecture-enforcer/README.md

 # PHP Architecture Enforcer
-The PHP Architecture Enforcer is a simple command-line tool that recursively scans a directory, analyzes your PHP files for `namespace` and `use` statements, and checks them against a defined `architecture` config.
+A simple command-line tool that recursively scans a directory, analyzes your PHP files for `namespace` and `use` statements, and checks them against a defined `architecture` config.
-If a file uses a `dependency` that is outside the allowed `scope` for its `layer`, the command will scan all files, collect any errors along with their corresponding file names and offending line numbers, and then display all the errors together.
+If a file uses a `dependency` that is outside the allowed `scope` for its `layer`, the command will continue scanning, collect any errors along with their file names and offending line numbers, then display all the errors.

 ---